mamohamed252/GoogleCyberSec/04-Linux-and-SQL-for-Cybersecurity/3 - Q&A/2 - The Operating system at work.md

 ### Which of the following processes are part of starting an operating system?
 Select all that apply.

--
-The BIOS or UEFI microchip loads the bootloader.
+- The BIOS or UEFI microchip loads the bootloader.

-Correct
-Either the BIOS or UEFI microchip is activated when a user turns on a computer.
+- Either the BIOS or UEFI microchip is activated when a user turns on a computer.
 The BIOS or UEFI microchip loads the bootloader, and the bootloader starts the operating system.

-The bootloader starts the operating system.
+- The bootloader starts the operating system.

-Correct
-Either the BIOS or UEFI microchip is activated when a user turns on a computer.
+- Either the BIOS or UEFI microchip is activated when a user turns on a computer.
 The BIOS or UEFI microchip loads the bootloader, and the bootloader starts the operating system.

-Either the BIOS or UEFI microchip is activated when a user turns on a computer.
+- Either the BIOS or UEFI microchip is activated when a user turns on a computer.

-Correct
-Either the BIOS or UEFI microchip is activated when a user turns on a computer.
+- Either the BIOS or UEFI microchip is activated when a user turns on a computer.
 The BIOS or UEFI microchip loads the bootloader, and the bootloader starts the operating system.